EPCCed/eidf-docs/docs/safe-haven-services/code-management-mirroring-service.md

   merge main id: "8.
 Merge to egress-mirror"
 ```

+## Request an Ingress Mirror

+To request the creation of a repository which automatically mirrors an external repository, contact your RC and let them know:

+- The URL of the external repository
+- An access token which has read access to the repository

+Once created, the internal mirror will be regularly updated from the `main` branch of the external reposioty.

 ## Further Reading and Help

 - The [Gitea docs][gitea_docs] are the best reference for using this service